Looking for natural ways to keep pesky spittlebugs under control?

 7. Neem Oil

-When applied properly, neem oil naturally repels all kinds of bugs.
+When appropriately applied, neem oil naturally repels all kinds of bugs.

 To use neem oil for spittlebugs, dilute a few drops of 100% cold-pressed neem oil with water and a mild detergent or soap.
-Finally, spray this plant-based treatment on the leaves and stems of the infested plant.
+Finally, spray this plant-based treatment on the infested leaves and stems.

 8. Insecticidal Soap